gulpjs/gulp/docs/writing-a-plugin/dealing-with-streams.md

 ## Dealing with streams

 Let's implement a plugin prepending some text to files.
-This plugin supports all possible forms of file.contents.
+This plugin supports all possible forms of file contents.

 ```js
 var through = require('through2');